thiswillbeyourgithub/wdoc/README.md

 * query your documents (including large database)
 * query your documents AFTER summarization took place.

+## Notes
+* the multilingual embeddings from sentence transformers have a very small max token length and are probably unsuitable.
+That's why I implemented glove embeddings which are predictably bad.
+But the current implementation removes the stop words in the documents, but not in the query.
+If someone is interested I might add a query augmentation strategy.
+Otherwise the best bet might be to use a rolling window of sentence transformer embeddings then averaging.

 ## How to install
 * `git clone`